sharetribe/flex-docs/src/docs/howto-listing/time-slots/index.md

   displayed as the booking's possible start and end moments, respectively.
 They both use the same helper function _getSharpHours_
 - _getSharpHours_ retrieves the sharp hours that exist within the availability time slot.
+It uses the _getBoundaries_ function and passes in hard-coded 1 hour time increments.
-It uses the _findBookingUnitBoundaries_ function.
+- The _getBoundaries_ function fetches the boundaries for bookable slots based on a given time unit.
+It calls the _findBookingUnitBoundaries_ function.
-- _findBookingUnitBoundaries_ is a recursive function that checks whether the current boundary (e.g. sharp hour) passed to it falls within the availability time slot.
+- _findBookingUnitBoundaries_ is a recursive function that checks whether the current boundary (e.g. sharp hour or custom time span) passed to it falls within the availability time slot.
   - If the current boundary is within the availability time slot, the function calls itself with the next boundary and cumulates the boundary results into an array.